 What a subagent actually receives

-The official docs say it plainly: “Subagents receive only this system prompt (plus basic environment details like working directory), not the full Claude Code system prompt.”
-[1]
+Straight from the docs: “Subagents receive only this system prompt (plus basic environment details like working directory), not the full Claude Code system prompt” [1].

 Subagent context: